2022 Conference Program: Friday, February 18

 Organizer:

-Maria Shardakova, University of Indiana-Bloomington
+Maria Shardakova, Indiana University Bloomington

 Chair:

-Maria Shardakova, University of Indiana-Bloomington
+Maria Shardakova, Indiana University Bloomington

 Discussants:

-Ani Abrahamyan, Indiana University
+Ani Abrahamyan, Indiana University Bloomington

-Anna Tumarkin, UW-Madison
+Anna Tumarkin, University of Wisconsin-Madison

-Elena Grajinskaya, University of Utah
+Elena Grajinskaya, Indiana University Bloomington

-Karen Evans-Romaine, University of Wisconsin
+Karen Evans-Romaine, University of Wisconsin-Madison

-Nataliya Shpylova-Saeed, Colgate University
+Nataliya Shpylova-Saeed, Harvard University

-Sofiya Asher, IU Bloomington
+Sofiya Asher, Indiana University Bloomington

 Session 3-6 Roundtable: Russian for STEM and Professional Purposes